pgRouting/pgrouting/README.md

 ## LICENCE

 Most features are available under GPL.
-Some Boost extesions are available under Boost license (see LICENSE_1_0.txt)
+Some Boost extensions are available under Boost license (see LICENSE_1_0.txt) Some code contributed by iMaptools.com is available under MIT-X license.